 State and federal regulations exist to help protect the safety of New York utility workers, but these regulations are not always followed by those responsible, which leaves utility workers at risk of serious injury.
 If you are a utility worker who has been injured on the job, you are entitled to receive benefits and compensation to help you recover from your injuries and restore your ability to function.

-At the Law Offices of Michael S. Lamonsoff, PLLC, we have spent many years aggressively pursuing claims on behalf of injured workers.
+At the Law Offices of Michael S. Lamonsoff, PLLC, our construction injury lawyers have spent many years aggressively pursuing claims on behalf of injured workers.
 To us, every case is important, everyone has a story, and every injured worker is entitled to obtain the maximum recovery permitted by law.
 We do the work, so that you can concentrate on healing.

 What types of accidents happen to utility workers?

 Utility workers routinely find themselves working in a broad range of environments, and dealing with a wide variety of tools and materials.
 Depending on the utility that they are servicing, they can be at risk for nearly every type of construction-related accident and injury, including: